human-nature-lab/trellis-app/README.md

 ## Releasing

 ### Cloud based
 Automatic releases are triggered when a new tag matching `v*` is created.
 This process takes about 5 minutes and is the simplest way to release everything.
+Find the new release under the releases section in Github.
 - `npm version prerelease` OR `npm version minor` OR `npm version major`
 - `git push`
 - `git push --tags`